-Cars with automatic gearboxes and power steering go a long way to making driving as painless as possible.
+Cars with automatic gearboxes and power steering go a long way to making driving with arhritis as painless as possible.
 Cars with four doors and automated window openers can also make life easier.

 If you are part of a car pool, offer your vehicle, but ask someone else to drive.
 Suitable insurance arrangements should be made to accomodate this plan.